austincasale/CEN4020-InForme/README.md

   from https://www.theguardian.com/us, i.e https://www.theguardian.com/us-news/2016/oct/19/donald-trump-and-hillary-clinton-face-fear-and-loathing-at-third-debate
 * Unit Test:
-   Download parseArticleUnitTest.py off github, run it with "python parseArticleUnitTest.py" It will run for 3 guardian article links and one random string that isn't a link Tests to be sure it gets an article body
+   Download parseArticleUnitTest.py off github, run it with "python parseArticleUnitTest.py" It will run for 3 guardian article links and one random string that isn't a link.
+   It tests to be sure it gets an article body